-Cookie notices have become ubiquitous ever since GDPR came into effect.
+Cookie as a term has become ubiquitous ever since GDPR came into effect.
 But have you ever wondered what cookies are and what they do?
 Cookies are essentially pieces of code saved by websites onto the user’s web browser when a session is initiated.
-They have a lot of uses but the most important ones are session management, user personalization, and tracking.
+Cookies have a lot of uses but the most important ones are session management, user personalization, and tracking.

 Cookies are not programs, they do not perform any functions.
 These are simple text files that can be opened using Notepad.
 In ad tech, cookies are used to track users across the web.
 For instance, if a user visits a website, then the cookies of that website will be saved on the browser.
 Now when the user visits the website again after a few days, the website will know it is the same user.
 Some cookies can track users across websites and devices.